 As part of the response, SAP CoPilot also provides recommended links, so employees can navigate to the right place in the system to perform an action or get the required information, depending on what their conversation entails.
 Users can take screenshots without leaving the chat and highlight or annotate the screenshot, allowing users to provide the enterprise digital assistant with additional information to help with the query.

 Through machine learning, SAP CoPilot works to understand how the software is used and to provide more specific and wide-ranging answers over time.
 The AI component is meant to help it make use of what the system has learned and be able to dig deeper through your system, particularly if your system has been enhanced.

 How SAP CoPilot works with SuccessFactors

 Within the SuccessFactors HCM Suite, CoPilot provides HR-specific conversational functionality that adds a dimension to self-services.
-While the Action Search provides a search engine-like search capability for features, CoPilot takes searching to a level, with question--and-answer-based discussions with the system.
+While the Action Search provides a search engine-like search capability for features, CoPilot takes searching to a new level, with question- and-answer-based discussions with the system.

 Some employees don't access the HR system often, so making rarely performed tasks easier and more intuitive can save time and frustration across your organization, which, in turn, may contribute to better employee experience.

 Two common examples of how HR can use CoPilot are related to booking a vacation.
 The simpler example is an employee asking SAP's enterprise digital assistant how much vacation they have left and getting the answer.